Post-War History and Restoration

 After WWII, along with other corvettes and ‘River’ class frigates, HMAS Castlemaine became part of the Reserve Fleet (mothball fleet) kept at Geelong.
 She was regularly towed to Williamstown Dockyard for dry-docking and maintenance, and returned to Geelong.
 In 1955 HMAS Castlemaine was allocated to Flinders Naval Depot (HMAS Cerberus) for use as a stationary training ship for engine-room artificers and shipwrights.To prepare for this role she was towed to Williamstown dockyard for a complete engine overhaul.
 All non-essential equipment, such as guns, radar, radio, asdic, boats, minesweeping gear and deck fittings were removed.
-The crew’s mess was gutted in preparation for the engine room artificer’s work.
+The crew’s mess was gutted in preparation for the engine room artificer’s instruction place and work areas.

-A steaming crew joined the ship for the voyage to the wharf beside the Seamanship School at HMAS Castlemaine that was to become her home for the next 15 years.
+A steaming crew joined the ship for the voyage to the wharf beside the Seamanship School at HMAS Cerberus that was to become her home for the next 15 years.
 After arriving at her new berth HMAS Castlemaine was moored to the wharf, the boilers were flashed and the engines and propellers turned slowly.
 The ship’s decks were stripped bare and little rigging remained.

 The shipwrights flaked out the anchor cables on the wharf as part of their training.
 The former mess deck was turned into a workshop and the minesweeping store into a classroom for the recruits.
 The small arms magazine was turned into a damage control compartment, which was flooded with water through water-boxes that had various sized holes and splits in them.
 The damage control parties had to enter the compartment and plug the holes.
 As water poured in, smoke bombs were activated and lights extinguished.